empathicqubit/web-audio-stream-sync/README.md

 Running
 ----------------------------

-1. Create a folder at /frontend/public/audio and save your audio files there.
+1. Create a folder at /frontend/public/audio and save your OGG audio files there.
 They should all be the same length.
 2. Copy the file /.env.sample to /.env.
 Change the `AUDIO_FILES_ARRAY` to include your files.
 3. Change the `ADMIN_PASSWORD` in .env to something else!
 4. Run `yarn install`